Go Back Up

 A job is important, but it often isn't everything to your employees.
 Your employees have a life outside your organization, and they shouldn't spend all of their free time working.
 If your employees constantly put in overtime, don't take breaks, or never go on a vacation, their work-life balance will suffer.

-While this can lead to employee turnover, there are other adverse effects.
+While burnout can lead to employee turnover, there are other adverse effects.
 Burnout can also cause physical and mental health issues such as depression and heart problems for your employees.

-To avoid employee burnout, you can offer breaks, paid time off (PTO), or flexible schedules.
+To avoid employee burnout, you can offer breaks or ample paid time off (PTO).
 You should also set realistic expectations for your employees.

 Poor onboarding process